 - Full Pharmacist Registration

-The steps to complete your Full Pharmacist Registration is outlined on the same webpage as your pre-registration category (see table above).
+The steps are requirements to complete your Full Pharmacist Registration is outlined on the same webpage as your pre-registration category (see table above).

 Your application will be reviewed within 5 business days upon receipt of payment and required documents, including your PEBC result.